Lafayette Region Maritime

 UL Lafayette’s College of Engineering is its largest undergraduate program boasting over 2,700 undergraduate students, 177 master’s students, and 41 PhD students representing 45 states and 25 countries.
 The college focuses on providing “hands-on” learning experiences with a strong emphasis on internship and cooperative learning experiences.
 Over 200 companies regularly recruit its Engineering and Technology graduates.

 SLCC offers technical diplomas, workforce training, high school dual enrollment and two-year degree programs.
 It maintains 8 campuses across the Acadiana region, and offers 35 areas of study via traditional, evening, and web-based courses.
 SLCC is focused on job placement, and partners with industry to provide top-notch certification programs in machine tool technology, welding, and other technical fields.

 The right location is waiting for you.

 Access and Infrastructure

 Acadiana, a logistical hub, is strategically located at the intersection of Interstates 10 and 49, providing access to 38 interior states via the Mississippi River and countless international markets via the Gulf of Mexico.
-Within the Acadiana region alone are: FIVE coastal ports, TWO inland ports, THREE Class I rail systems, and TWO commercial airports.
+Within the Acadiana region alone are: FIVE coastal ports, TWO inland ports, TWO Class I rail systems, and TWO commercial airports.

 Subscribe to Our E‑Newsletter!